Last updated on August 25th, 2023.

 Yoga can have many benefits.
-Whether you need to improve your body, calm your mind, or cleanse your soul, you can find the answer in various yoga poses, techniques, and crafts, some of which can help you greatly.
+Whether you need to improve your body, calm your mind, or cleanse your soul, you can find the answer in various yoga poses, techniques, and crafts, some of which can help you immensely.
 One such yoga technique is the inversion.

 The top five benefits of yoga inversions are: